appbaseio/reactivesearch/content/docs/security/Template.md

 ---
-title: 'Search Template'
+title: 'Search Templates'
-meta_title: 'Search Template'
+meta_title: 'Search Templates'
-meta_description: 'API credentials allow secure access to the appbase.io APIs.'
+meta_description: 'Search Templates prevent script injections by only passing the parameters to your search query rather than passing the query itself over a network request.'
 keywords:
     - security
     - appbaseio